 - 1. They may not have the communication accessibility supports they require to communicate at these public consultations - 2.
-They do not see their accessibility requirements reflected in accessibility discussions that tend to focus on mobility, sensory, intellectual, mental health, and learning disabilities - using services
+They do not see their accessibility requirements reflected in accessibility discussions that tend to focus on mobility, sensory, intellectual, mental health, and learning disabilities - 3.
+They may not be aware that they have communication accessibility rights when using services - 4.
+They may not receive information about these engagements in accessible ways